Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: Appendix D

 \section{Appendix D}

 This appendix derives the transition probability per unit time from the transition probabilities for a single initial quantum state under the action of a single short pulse by using quantum mechanical time-dependent perturbation theory with a classical field.
 The derivation of the transition probability highlights the effect of using the positive-frequency spectral density for electromagnetic energy per unit volume in defining the Einstein coefficients.
 The relationship between the transition probability from quantum mechanical first-order time-dependent perturbation theory and the conditional transition probability per unit time depends on the relationship between the complex-valued frequency-domain classical electric field, which is spread over both positive and negative frequencies, and the positive-frequency spectral density for electromagnetic energy per unit volume in Eq. (\ref{pfsducp}).
 Since eigenstates with degeneracies are used, the formulas are only given for vacuum.
+The notation for states and levels used here is specified in the first paragraph of Appendix C.

 For time-dependent perturbation theory, the time-dependent molecular wavefunction is expanded in the complete basis of eigenstates of the field-free Hamiltonian:

 where the field-free eigenstates satisfy